Live Streams

 rtmp://your-server.com:1935/live/streamkey

 Keep your stream keys secret!
+Use the eye icon to toggle key visibility.
 Anyone with your stream key can broadcast to your channel.

 Create and manage professional internet radio stations using Shoutcast/Icecast technology.
 Each station runs independently and can have its own DJ connections and listeners.